amarce/kolla-ansible/doc/source/reference/networking/neutron.rst

 ``--limit`` still configures the host correctly.
 If ``ovs-vsctl`` reports ``Connection refused``, verify that the containers are running and that ``/run/openvswitch/db.sock`` exists.
+The role now always ensures the ``openvswitch-db-server`` container is created before generating systemd units or executing post-configuration tasks so subsequent steps cannot fail due to a missing container even when the image is already present.
+Operators can set ``openvswitch_force_create_db_container`` to ``yes`` to force the container to be recreated on the next run when additional troubleshooting is required.
 ``openvswitch-vswitchd`` also delays for an additional 30 seconds after the database reports healthy to allow the process to settle.
 This grace period is controlled by ``openvswitch_vswitchd_post_healthy_delay``.